Murder of Rukhsana Naz: Iftikhar Naz

-He initially claimed to have been at the home of his girlfriend, Louise, during the timeframe that Rukhsana went missing; Louise duly provided him with an alibi.
-Maintaining he knew nothing about his sisters' whereabouts, he noted that she'd been threatened by Imran Najib's father, he also told Louise that he feared she'd been kidnapped.
+Iftikhar Naz initially claimed to have been at the home of his girlfriend, Louise, during the timeframe that Rukhsana went missing; Louise duly provided him with an alibi.
+Maintaining he knew nothing about his sister's whereabouts, he noted that she'd been threatened by Imran Najib's father.
+He also told Louise that he feared she'd been kidnapped.
 Days later, Louise withdrew her support for the false alibi and alleged that Iftikhar had told her that he, his mother and brother had killed Rukhsana.
 When informed of Louise's admission he changed his account of events, now claiming it was a premeditated plan constructed by his mother and brother of which he knew nothing in advance.
 He professed to have been in the bathroom when Rukhsana was first attacked; when he returned to the room he saw his brother with a cord around Rukhsana's neck and his mother holding her legs down.
 He asserted that he'd been threatened into helping dispose of her body.

 Shakeela Naz

-She initially claimed to have left the family meal on 26 March to visit a friend and not to have seen or spoken to Rukhsana; like Iftikhar, she also pushed the alleged threats made towards her daughter by Imran Najib's father.
+Shakeela initially claimed to have left the family meal on 26 March to visit a friend and not to have seen or spoken to Rukhsana; like Iftikhar, she also pushed the alleged threats made towards her daughter by Imran Najib's father.
 She acknowledged she had been angry with Rukhsana, and that on a prior occasion had kicked her and spoken to her about having an abortion.
 On discovering that Iftikhar had placed her at Rukhsana's home at the time of her death she changed her account of events, now claiming that Shazad had attacked his sister and that she'd tried to prevent it.
 She admitted helping to wrap the body in a covering but maintained the decision to dispose of the body was that of her sons.

 Shazad Naz

 Shazad left the country shortly after the murder, returning on 24 June.
-He admitted going to Rukhsana's house with his mother and brother on the evening of 26 March; he claimed to know nothing about her pregnancy prior to that.
+He admitted going to Safina's house with his mother and brother on the evening of 26 March; he claimed to know nothing about her pregnancy prior to that.
 He stated that Rukhsana had "lashed out" at her mother during an argument, that he'd tried to intervene and somehow managed to get a flex lead tangled around her neck while attempting to restrain her.
 He claimed Shakeela had tried to revive Rukhsana but that she was already dead.

 He later admitted he'd held the flex around Rukhsana's neck for 3–4 minutes.
 He submitted a plea of provocation, claiming the "sudden and temporary loss of self-control" was triggered by the level of shame he felt over his sister's actions and this was due to his ‘idealistic’ religious beliefs.